DataDog/dd-trace-rb/docs/GettingStarted.md

 *Maintenance* indicates only critical bugfixes are backported until EOL.

 *EOL* indicates support is no longer provided.

+*Experimental* support indicates that the feature can be used in production, but further user input is required to promote support to *Full*.

 ### Apple macOS support